 If you join, you will be contributing to research that may improve health for everyone.
-Our goal is to understand what makes people sick and to develop new treatments.
+Our goal is to understand why people get sick or stay healthy.
 Here are some examples of what researchers might be able to discover from their research:

 What will you ask me to do?

-If you decide to join All of Us, we will ask you to share different kinds of information.
+If you decide to join the All of Us Research Program, we will ask you to share different kinds of information.
 We will ask you basic information like your name and where you live.
 We will ask you questions about your health, family, home, and work.
-If you have an electronic health record, we may ask for access.
-We may ask you to go to a local clinic or drug store for a free appointment with us.
-At this appointment we would measure your weight, height, hips, and waist, as well as your blood pressure and heart rate.
-We might ask you to give samples, like blood or urine at the appointment.
+If you have an electronic health record, we will ask for access.
+We will ask you to go to a Spectrum Health clinic for a free appointment with us.
+At this appointment, we will collect basic physical measurements, including your height, weight, and hip and waist measurements, as well as your blood pressure and heart rate.
+We might ask you to give samples, like blood or urine, at the appointment.

-Do I have to give my Social Security number?
+Do I have to give my social security information?